dknittel/rails_passion_project/passion_project/notes.md

 Sun:
-Sort players by points in drafts#show controller Display logout and 'is picking' with react
-(done) Display view_stats and select player buttons on page with react Post to database with ajax
+(done) Sort players by points in drafts#show controller (done)Display logout and 'is picking' with react (done) Display view_stats and select player buttons on page with react Post to database with ajax
 Remove selected players with react